An Equivalent Fractions Game

 Do your middle school math students like playing math games as much as my 6th-graders do??
-If so, they might like playing “Go Fish” to help practice identifying equivalent fractions.
-This is an equivalent fractions game, great for 4th, 5th, or 6th grade math.
+If so, they’ll love playing “Go Fish” to help practice identifying equivalent fractions.

 The fraction cards are handy for other activities, like fraction war!)

 The cards used for this math game are sets of equivalent fraction cards.
 So when they play, your math students need to determine whether they have the fraction that’s equivalent to the fraction students are “fishing” for.